clemsonciti/rcde_workshops/_sources/r_programming/09-Plotting-with-ggplot.md

 - Notice that it already looks nicer than the basic R plots we did in the last chapter.
-Now, let's plot different species of iris with different colours and shapes:
+Now, let's plot different species of iris with different colors and shapes:

 ~~~r
 qplot(Sepal.Length, Petal.Length, data=iris,